 2206 Dec 30: Partial solar eclipse

 Three eclipses in one lunar month.
 Some might argue that the calendar month is an artificial constraint.
-Rather, it may be more appropriate to use the lunar (or synodic) month, which is a natural unit of time.
+It might be more appropriate to use a lunar (or synodic) month, which is a natural unit of time.
 A lunar month refers to time period between successive new moons, or successive full moons.
-So if we choose to base the three-eclipses-in-one-month phenomenon upon the lunar month, then three eclipses last occurred in one month earlier this year, in 2013:

 2013 April 25: Partial lunar eclipse